Sourdough is alive.

 Free Sourdough Starter.. start baking at home!

 La Duquesa is a hungry girl.
 During full production she eats her own weight in flour every day.
 This slows down to a weekly feed if she is kept in the fridge.
 But that still means she is growing a lot every week.
 So we have plenty to share with you.

 f you would like to try baking sourdough at home then just fill in the form below (right on PC) and then bring a jar in to the cafe.
 We will fill it up and you can start baking!

 What you get for free...

-Fill in the form and we will drop a jar of sourdough starter off at your door.
+Fill in the form and bring in a jar.
 You will need to feed your new baby with an equal amount of flour and add some water to make a stiff dough like consistency.
-She needs feeding the same day you get her and she will need a larger jar or plastic tub to more in to.
-We would appreciate the jar back once lockdown ends the next time you are in the cafe or passing.
+She needs feeding the same day you get her and she may need a larger jar or plastic tub to more in to.

 Keep feeding and your starter will double every day.
 Once you have 4 cups worth, day 2 or 3 probably, you can start to make bread.
 You take half the starter and make bread, and half to feed and keep for next time.
 To make bread every day, feed it every day.
 Otherwise you can "press pause" by poping it in the fridge after feeding.
 Then take it out again the day before you want to bake.
 You can only keep it in the fridge for about a week before feeding again.
 Check online for more information.